mcapurri/backend-developer/README.md

-# Klink Backend Developer Coding Challenge
+# Backend Developer Coding Challenge

-Welcome to the Klink backend coding challenge.
+Welcome to the *** backend coding challenge.

 The assignment consists of a simple web application and helper scripts to automate the most common tasks.
 Feel free to modify the project for your convenience while keeping focused on the assignment goals.